pvillela/go-foa-realworld/README.md

-v Complete first pass at SFLs. v Review use of pointers, clean it up. v Review model in terms of relationships and how they should be represented.
-* Redo GetBy... functions to use FindFirst
+v Complete first pass at SFLs. v Review use of pointers, clean it up. v Review model in terms of relationships and how they should be represented. v Redo GetBy... functions to use FindFirst
 * Complete review and clean-up of model
 * Review FLs and SFLs, move functionality to BFs, model, or rpc as appropriate.
     - Start with article filtering logic